Nesousx/masoopy-web/content/posts/2021-02-08-HTB-OpenAdmin.md

 ![](/images/2021/02/2021-02-08_11-28.png)

-Dirbuster, will find an interesting dir "ona", browsing to this ressource we discorverd it is running OpenNetAdmni version 18.1.1 which is outdated and probably vulnerable...
+Dirbuster, will find an interesting dir "ona", browsing to this resource we discovered it is running OpenNetAdmin version 18.1.1 which is outdated and probably vulnerable...

 ![](/images/2021/02/ONA.png)